saivineeth66/Project-NLP-CS/README.md

 Use the following command to run the code with the desired configurations: python src/selection_math.py --start [start index] --end [end index] --dataset [dataset name] --backbone [ChatGPT or GPT-4] --cot_temperature [0 for greedy decoding, 0.5 for SC] --pal_temperature [0 for greedy decoding, 0.8 for SC] --sc_num [1 for greedy decoding.
 Others indicate SC samples.] --output_dir [output dir name] --key [OpenAI API Key]

+## Evaluating
+python src/evaluate.py --input_path output/chatgpt/{outputdatasetName}  --dataset_type 'math'

 ## Latest news-
-You cannot implement Codex (code-davinci-002) as the API usage and model is deprecated from March23, 2023.
+Use gpt3.5(chatGPT) and gpt4 You cannot implement Codex (code-davinci-002) as the API usage and model is deprecated from March23, 2023.

 ## Citation